G.711: Types

-G.711 defines two main companding algorithms, the μ-law algorithm and A-law algorithm.
+G.711 defines two main companding algorithms, the μ-law and A-law algorithms.
 Both are logarithmic, but A-law was specifically designed to be simpler for a computer to process.
 The standard also defines a sequence of repeating code values which defines the power level of 0 dB.

-The μ-law and A-law algorithms encode 14-bit and 13-bit signed linear PCM samples (respectively) to logarithmic 8-bit samples.
-Thus, the G.711 encoder will create a 64 kbit/s bitstream for a signal sampled at 8 kHz.
+The μ-law and A-law algorithms encode 14-bit and 13-bit signed linear PCM samples, respectively, to 8-bit logarithmic samples.
+Thus, the G.711 encoder produces a 64 kbit/s bitstream for a signal sampled at 8 kHz.

 G.711 μ-law tends to give more resolution to higher range signals while G.711 A-law provides more quantization levels at lower signal levels.

 The terms PCMU, G711u and G711MU are also used for G.711 μ-law, and PCMA and G711A for G.711 A-law.

 A-law

-A-law encoding thus takes a 13-bit signed linear audio sample as input and converts it to an 8 bit value as follows:
+The A-law algorithm takes a 13-bit signed linear audio sample as input and converts it to an 8-bit value as follows: